FIRSTTeam102/java-style-guide/README.md

 }
 ```

-#### 4.8.1.1 Short enums: may be concise
+#### 4.8.1.2 Short enums: may be concise
-An enum with no methods and no documentation on its constants can be formatted like an array initializer
+An enum with no methods and no documentation on its constants may be formatted like an array initializer
 ```java
 /* OK */
 public enum Suit {